melontini/bootloader-unlock-wall-of-shame/README.md

 ## ⚠️ Proceed with caution!

 ### Motorola
-To start off, to unlock your bootloader you need to make a request on their website, which is pretty bad on its own (*wink* Huawei).
+To start off, to unlock your bootloader you have to submit a request on their website, which is pretty bad on its own (*wink* Huawei).
 But how do you know if your device is unlockable?
 Well...

 * [This page](https://en-us.support.motorola.com/app/answers/detail/a_id/87215) says that "Most of our latest devices support our bootloader unlock program."
 * [This page](https://en-us.support.motorola.com/app/standalone/bootloader/unlock-your-device-a) says only "Photon Q 4G LTE, DROID RAZR M(Developer Edition), DROID RAZR HD(Developer Edition CDMA-LTE), MOTOROLA RAZR HD (Rest of World -UMTS/LTE), MOTOROLA RAZR HD (Rogers Canada - UMTS/LTE) and MOTOROLA RAZR i are supported by the Bootloader Unlock site."